• Skip to primary navigation

 • The cranberry bogs themselves get flooded throughout the year for a number of reasons.

-• In the winter time the bogs are flooded with water to protect the vines and buds from frost.
+• In the wintertime, the bogs are flooded with water to protect the vines and buds from frost.

-• And of course in the fall the bogs are flooded for harvesting cranberries.
+• And of course, in the fall the bogs are flooded for harvesting cranberries.

 • Wisconsin is the leading producer of cranberries, and Massachusetts is number two.

-• Cranberries are used in more than 1000 different food and beverage products.
+• Cranberries are used in more than 1,000 different food and beverage products.

 • Cranberries bounce when they are ripe and are sometimes called bounce berries.

-• I know this to be true because when I was videotaping the cranberries getting conveyed into the trucks, I had to stand father back because the cranberries kept bouncing right at me when I got too close.
+• I know this to be true because when I was videotaping the cranberries getting conveyed into the trucks, I had to stand farther back because the cranberries kept bouncing right at me when I got too close.

 • Sailors and whalers would bring cranberries on board their ships to prevent the development of scurvy.